Chrisding/seal/README.md

   	```
     This will create two folders (**`gt_orig_thin/`** and **`gt_orig_raw/`**) in the directory of **`gt_eval/`**, containing the thinned and unthinned evaluation ground truths from the original SBD data.

     We do not provide the code to compute evaluation ground truths from the re-annotated SBD test set.
-You can download the tarball containing the precomputed ground truths from [Google Drive](https://drive.google.com/open?id=1cOTz1wqOky2XQW1AMlLTjABRaD-53Q1S), and place the tarball **`gt_reanno.tar.gz`** in **`gt_eval/`**.
+You can download the tarball containing the precomputed ground truths from [Google Drive](https://drive.google.com/open?id=1cOTz1wqOky2XQW1AMlLTjABRaD-53Q1S) | [Baidu Yun](https://pan.baidu.com/s/10tRd5EsgZ96yygSt5KLbPA), and place the tarball **`gt_reanno.tar.gz`** in **`gt_eval/`**.
 Run the following command:

 	```Shell
 	tar -xvzf gt_eval/gt_reanno.tar.gz -C gt_eval && rm gt_eval/gt_reanno.tar.gz